How long will homemade BBQ sauce last?

 Answer:-

 Most barbecue sauces contain vinegar which is a natural preservative and this should mean that provided you follow the standard procedures for bottling that your sauce will be good without refrigeration.
+Once opened of course you will have to refrigerate it.

 - Make sure that your bottles a sterile by thoroughly cleaning them with hot water.
 I put a little water in the bottom of each bottle and blast them in the microwave.